 This park is accessible by bus or car.

 Take the South Line (Minamisen) bus from the Ryotsu Port and get off at the Toki-no-Mori Koen bus stop.
 By car, it's about 15 minutes away from the Ryotsu Port.

 A rare chance to view this endangered species

 Toki Forest Park, a conservation park of crested ibis on Sado Island , Niigata Prefecture , allows visitors to see the endangered species close-up.
-The Toki Rapport Plaza is where you can observe the beautiful bird from two meters away.
+The Toki Rapport Plaza is where you can observe the beautiful bird up close.

 The Toki Materials Exhibition Hall

-The Toki Materials Exhibition Hall near the entrance shows model ibises and skeletal specimens, bringing visitors through the history, preservation, and propagation of this bird.
+The Toki Materials Exhibition Hall shows model ibises and skeletal specimens, bringing visitors through the history, preservation, and propagation of this bird.